 The 3 types of watercolor washes

 There are three different types of watercolor washes, and each one is applied in a different way to produce a different effect.
 The three types of washes are flat washes, variegated washes, and graded washes.
-Today I will be demonstrating how to paint a flat wash, while future articles will cover the other two types.
+Today I will be demonstrating how to paint a flat wash, but you can learn how to paint variegated and graded washes here if you’d like.

 Quick announcement - EmptyEasel has created a quicker, easier way for artists to have their own art website.Click here to learn more and get a simple art website of your own!